versatilia/ads-vibecode/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

+## 🙏 Acknowledgments

+- **Wikipedia Foundation**: For the open-source MediaWiki platform
+- **Atlassian**: For the Atlaskit Design System
+- **D3.js Community**: For the powerful visualization library
+- **Open Source Community**: For the various tools and libraries used

+---

+*This dependency map represents a simplified view of Wikipedia's actual architecture.
+The real system is more complex with additional components, security layers, and edge cases.*